jpartain89/Software-Install-Guides/sphinx/docs/ubuntu/couchpotato.rst

 This will run only as long as you allow it directly inside the terminal, and it will also give each step that the program runs, so you can see if it gives any errors or what else might need to be changed.

-Then, to stop the CL output and control, hit `Ctrl-C` to quit the program.
+Then, to stop the CL output and control, hit ``ctrl-C`` to quit the program.

 Copy/Edit Default File
 ------------------------------

 .. note::

-  The `/etc/default` is generally where a lot of programs like to keep their default settings files.
+  The ``/etc/default`` is generally where a lot of programs like to keep their default settings files.
 Its a nice, centrally located spot that init or systemctl program files can reference when wanting a central place that a user can amend different settings, like the user that is running the program, or the directory location of different files.

-So, we want to copy over the defaut `/etc/default` file from the github location, and then make any necessary changes.
+So, we want to copy over the defaut `/`etc/default`` file from the github location, and then make any necessary changes.

 .. code-block:: bash